 A spot quote is when you receive a rate outside of your carrier contract rate.
 This can be for many reasons, including less than truckload (LTL freight), a truckload (TL), Volume LTL, and so on.
 This can be a great way to save money for some businesses.

 Contact CSA Transportation

-At CSA Transportation, we follow pallet pricing best practices.
+At CSA Transportation, we provide pallet shipping rates.
 As a result, shipping rates have been simplified.
 This makes price comparison easy and allows you to get the best freight rates for every shipment.

-We have 13 regional distribution centers, including our newest center in Illinois, that handles Chicago shipping needs.
+We have 13 regional distribution centers, including our newest center in Illinois, that handles Chicago trucking needs.
 Other distribution centers are located in San Francisco, New York, and various cities in between.